This baked corn on the cob recipe features ears of corn roasted in delicious herb butter so every corn kernel is tender, juicy, and flavorful.

 Hot Dawg!
 I need to write a post about folding laundry and see if the same thing will happen…

-Take a knife and smear each ear all over with butter.
+Take a knife and smear each ear all over with the herb butter.
 Then wrap each one individually in foil.

 Place each one in a baking dish with the seam side up.